FIN-013: Reimbursement of Moving and Relocation ExpensesDate: 03/02/2005 Status: Final

 - Loan origination fee, or lease processing fee;

 - Appraisal fee;

 - Recording fee;

 - Notary fees.

 All of the above expenditures must be related to the purchase of the primary residence.
 Documentation clearly identifying these expenses is required.
 In order for the expenses related to a home purchase to be considered for reimbursement, the replacement of the primary residence must be accomplished (closed) within twelve (12) months after the official starting date of employment.
 Extenuating circumstances that result in the twelve (12) month period expiring prior to purchase (closing) of a replacement home may be approved by the authorized approver for up to an additional twelve (12) months.
-Extensions after this period may be present to the appropriate Dean/VP for review and, where warranted, approval.
-All such extension should be in writing and provided to the Payroll Department (firstname.lastname@example.org).
+Extensions after this period may be presented to the appropriate Dean/VP for review and, where warranted, approval.
+All such extension should be in writing and provided to the University Human Resource Department (email@example.com).

 Costs related to the purchase of a primary residence not specifically listed above are not reimbursable.

 Examples of expenses relating to home purchase that are not reimbursable are as follows:

 - Real estate taxes, prepaid or otherwise;